mit-acl/dpgo_ros/README.md

 ```
 In the command, the `RGD_stepsize` argument controls the local stepsize of agents during asynchronous optimization.
 More details of this method is described in the following paper.

-Y.Tian, A. Koppel, A. S. Bedi, J. P. How.  [**Asynchronous and Parallel Distributed Pose Graph Optimization**](https://arxiv.org/abs/2003.03281), in IEEE Robotics and Automation Letters, 2020, **honorable mention for 2020 RA-L best paper**.
+Y.Tian, A. Koppel, A. S. Bedi, J. P. How.  ["Asynchronous and Parallel Distributed Pose Graph Optimization"](https://arxiv.org/abs/2003.03281), in IEEE Robotics and Automation Letters, 2020, **honorable mention for 2020 RA-L best paper**.

 ### Outlier-robust optimization